 On August 6, 2018, the Company announced that its Board of Directors approved the initiation of a quarterly cash dividend program of \$0.025 per share of the Company's common stock (the "Quarterly Cash Dividend") or \$0.10 per share on an annualized basis.
-In 2019 and 2018, our total Quarterly Cash Dividends were \$2,987,000 and \$1,488,000, respectively.
-On January 24, 2020, the Company announced that its Board of Directors approved the payment on February 14, 2020 of the Quarterly Cash Dividend to the record holders of shares of the Company's common stock as of the close of business on February 3, 2020.
+The declaration and payment of future dividends is subject to the discretion of and approval of the Company's Board of Directors.
+On May 1, 2020, the Company announced that, in light of the operational impact of the COVID-19 pandemic, its Board of Directors temporarily replaced its Quarterly Cash Dividend with a stock dividend (the "Quarterly Stock Dividend").
+In 2020, 2019 and 2018, our total Quarterly Cash Dividends were \$1,533,000.
+On January 29, 2021, the Company announced that its Board of Directors approved the payment on February 19, 2021 of the Quarterly Cash Dividend to the record holders of shares of the Company's common stock as of the close of business on February 8, 2021.